 - a areas of a city, the main purpose of which is to encourage people to consume goods and services; driven primarily by the global media industry

 - b the layout of the city, its physical form and structure, used to study the city

 - homes bought in many American suburbs within intent of tearing them down and replacing them with much larger homes, often referred to as McMansions

-- chronologically the fifth and last urban hearth, dating to 200 BCE
+- chronologically, the third urban hearth, dating to 220 BCE

 - unplanned slum development on the margins of cities dominated by crude dwellings and shelters made mostly of scrap wood, iron, and even pieces of cardboard

 5 True/False questions

 Mesopotamia → region of great cities located between the Tigris and Euphrates Rivers; chronologically the first urban hearth, dating to 3500, and which was founded in the Fertile Crescent

 Huang He and Wei → region adjacent to every town and city within which its influence is dominant

 agora → the focal point of ancient Roman life combining the functions of the ancient Greek acropolis and agora